GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 tests are inadequate to determine if a string describes a query or an update.
 ```

-Following the SPARQL 1.1 spec, Tracker implements updates and queries as two
+Following the SPARQL 1.1 spec, TinySPARQL implements updates and queries as two
 different languages with different parser entry points, this separation happens
 all the way to the public API.
 As an additional layer of security, readonly
 queries happen on readonly database connections.
 It is essentially not possible